-I got a D in Accounting for Non-Business Majors: A story of how I exploited one of my most humiliating failures to win over an audience and become a decent public speaker
+I got a D in Accounting for Non-Business Majors: How I exploited a humiliating failure to win over an audience and become a decent public speaker

 About six months ago, I got to do a keynote speech at an annual event that the American Association of Accounting Professionals hosts for accounting academics from all the major colleges and universities in the US.
 For my presentation, I decided to use only images for the first time ever (vs. slides with text on them), having just read a book about the cognitive disconnect that takes place for the audience when you put words on a slide and then talk at the same time.
 The book, Made to Stick by Chip and Dan Heath (highly recommend, by the way), provided a great explanation for how images that support your point as more of a metaphorical backdrop vs. literal message are more powerful and memorable.